lingxiao/lingxiaoling.me/README.md

 3. also may have to consider a ground up rewrite of everything, now that you know how the thing works roughly.

+## where you left off ##

+1. accidentally recreated the bug locally by changing stuff in .css and .js files. but now list it